 Options All – Indexes

-- Disable php error reporting
+Disable PHP error reporting

 To prevent this you can disable PHP error reporting.

-- Keep your WordPress site, themes and plugins updated
+Keep your WordPress site, themes and plugins updated

 One important thing suggested by WordPress programmer is to always update WordPress core, plugins and themes.
 Not updating them regularly can cause serious harm.
 These updates are made to fix bugs as well as have vital security tactics.
 WordPress dashboard provides an option “Update Available” in order to inform about recent updates.

-- Use SSL- Encrypt your data
+Use SSL- Encrypt your data

 SSL (Secure Socket Layer) allows you to encrypt data transferred between server and user browsers.
 That’s why all data can’t be easily read by hackers or any third party.
-To do so, you need a SSL certificate and right web host.
+To do so, you need an SSL certificate and right web host.
 You can purchase from any dedicated company and finally, you need to integrate is carefully within your WordPress site.

-- Backup your site
+Backup your site

-What are you waiting for?
 Wake up right now and make efforts to secure your website.
 Which tips or tactics you’ve used to enhance the security of your WordPress site?
 Share your experience with us and leave your comments below.